doc4d/4D-NetKit/docs/Google.md

 | start | Object | Start time of the event. |
 | end | Object | End time of the event. |

-And in *option*, you can pass the following additional optional properties:
+And in *options*, you can pass the following additional optional properties:

 | Property | Type    | Description |
 |------------|---------|-------------|